nmeum/edward/README.md

 	$ csc -R r7rs edward++.scm

 Drop the resulting `edward++` binary somewhere in your `$PATH` and invoke it as usual.
 Naturally, it is possible to define multiple custom commands.
 Refer to `lib/ed/posix.scm` for the implementation of editor commands mandated by the POSIX standard.
+Additional commands are also available in a separate [edward-contrib][edward-contrib github] repository.

 ## API Documentation